Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

 ## 📘 Project Background & Overview

-Modern hiring for data and analytics roles is driven by demonstrable proficiency across a stack of practical skills—typically **Python**, **SQL**, **Machine Learning**, **Tableau**, and **Excel**.
-Training programs and universities increasingly assess students on these skills, yet it’s often unclear *which skills most influence placement outcomes (e.g., getting placed vs. not placed)
+Modern hiring for data and analytics roles is driven by demonstrable proficiency across a stack of practical skills—typically Python, SQL, Machine Learning (ML), Tableau, and Excel.

+Training programs and universities increasingly assess students on these skills, yet it is often unclear which skills most influence placement outcomes (e.g., securing a job placement vs. not).

 This project analyzes a cohort of students with recorded scores in the five core skills above and their corresponding placement outcomes.
-My aim is to *quantify the relationship* between skill proficiency and placement to identify *which skill areas carry the most predictive power*
+The goal is to quantify the relationship between skill proficiency and placement success in order to highlight the skills that matter most for employability.

-### Objectives
-- **Explain** how each skill (individually and in combination) relates to student placement.
-- **Prioritize** the skills that matter most using interpretable importance metrics.
-- **Identify thresholds** and “minimum viable profiles” (balanced skill mixes that consistently correlate with successful placement).
-- **Guide interventions** for students and instructors (where to focus practice time to maximize placement probability).

-### Stakeholders & Use Cases
-- **Students:** Understand which skills to improve first to cross critical placement thresholds.
-- **Instructors / Program Leads:** Calibrate curriculum emphasis and assessment rubrics to align with hiring signals.
-- **Placement Cells / Career Services:** Target workshops and mock interviews for skills that yield the highest uplift.

-### Assumptions & Limitations
-- The analysis is **observational**, not causal; results should be interpreted as **associations** rather than proofs of cause and effect.
-- Placement outcomes can be influenced by additional factors (projects, internships, interview performance, networking) that may not be fully captured in the dataset.
-- Thresholds and importance may shift across cohorts, markets, and time; periodic refresh is recommended.
+Technical Stack

+Programming & Analysis: Python, Jupyter Notebooks
+Libraries: Pandas, NumPy, Matplotlib, Seaborn
+This project aims to practice and demonstrate the ability to apply statistical analysis, machine learning, and business reasoning to real-world that are both technically sound and practically valuable.

+📌 Table of Contents
+🗂 Data Structure Overview
+🔧 Methodology
+📖 Executive Summary
+🔍 Insights Deepdive
+📊 Visualization
+✅ Recommendations
+📌 Conclusion